mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 Optional: If you are using sudo, review your sudo setup to ensure it works for you.
 The `/etc/sudoers` file has a lot of options and examples to help you, and [the Gentoo sudo guide](https://wiki.gentoo.org/wiki/Sudo) has more information.
 Finishing this installation will be somewhat easier if you have a way to sudo from the `akkoma` user, but it might be best to not allow that user to sudo during normal operation, and as such there will be a reminder at the end of this guide to double check if you would like to lock down the `akkoma` user after initial setup.

+!!! note
-**Note**: To execute a single command as the Akkoma system user, use `sudo -Hu akkoma command`.
+    To execute a single command as the Akkoma system user, use `sudo -Hu akkoma command`.
 You can also switch to a shell by using `sudo -Hu akkoma $SHELL`.
 If you don't have or want `sudo` or would like to use the system as the `akkoma` user for instance maintenance tasks, you can simply use `su - akkoma` to switch to the `akkoma` user.

 * Git clone the akkoma-be repository and make the Akkoma user the owner of the directory: